Realizing your dream of becoming a Children’s book author

 - Creating a storyboard

-- Things to know before having your children’s book illustrated
+- What you should know before having your children’s book illustrated

 - Children’s Book Trim Sizes